Markov properties for mixed graphs: Maximal ribbonless graphs

-To characterise maximal RGs we need the following notion: A path $\langle j,q_1,q_2,\dots,q_p,i\rangle$ is a \emph{primitive inducing} path between $i$ and $j$ if and only if for every $n$, $1\leq n \leq p$, \begin{description} \item[(i)] $q_n$ is a collider on the path; and \item[(ii)] $q_n\in \an(\{i\}\cup\{j\})$. \end{description} This definition is a trivial extension of a primitive inducing path as defined for ancestral graphs in \citep{ric02}.
+To characterise maximal RGs, we need the following notion: A path $\langle j,q_1,q_2,\dots,q_p,i\rangle$ is a \emph{primitive inducing} path between $i$ and $j$ if and only if for every $n$, $1\leq n \leq p$, \begin{enumerate}[(ii)] \item[(i)] $q_n$ is a collider on the path; and \item[(ii)] $q_n\in\an(\{i\}\cup\{j\})$. \end{enumerate} This definition is a trivial extension of a primitive inducing path as defined for ancestral graphs in \cite{ric02}.
 Note in particular that we consider any edge between $i$ and $j$ to be a primitive inducing path.
-In Fig.~\ref{fig:11ex6}, $\langle i, k, j\rangle$ is a primitive inducing path.
+In Figure~\ref{fig11ex6}, $\langle i, k, j\rangle$ is a primitive inducing path.